 Further, as compared to 2017’s first quarter demand, 2018’s first quarter witnessed double the demand with one million sq ft of absorption.
 In the upcoming years, the city would also be host to multinationals, as per the extensive report.

-The question now is whether continuous and stable demand in the commercial real estate sector can have a positive bearing on demand in the residential real estate.
+The question now arises by the best commercial developers in India is whether continuous and stable demand in the commercial real estate sector can have a positive bearing on demand in residential real estate.

-Though since 2013-14, there was free fall in the residential segment, things have started settling down since the beginning of 2018, as per experts from the industry.
-They further state that the buyers’ confidence is still very low in the residential segment because of various issues and it will take at least two years to get back that confidence, before any substantial demand is expected.
+Though since 2013-14, there was a free fall in the residential segment, things have started settling down since the beginning of 2018, as per experts from the industry.
+They, further state that the buyers’ confidence is still very low in the residential segment because of various issues and it will take at least two years to get back that confidence before any substantial demand is expected.